Email Whitelisting Instructions

 Many email and Internet companies are now using programs to block unwanted email (aka spam), but sometimes these programs block the email you want to get.

-A whitelist is a list of email addresses or domain names that are allowed to pass through your spam filter or junk folder and go straight to your inbox.
+A whitelist is a list of email addresses or domain names allowed to pass through your spam filter or junk folder and go straight to your inbox.

 Why are whitelists so important?

-Email services and Internet Service Providers (ISPs) put blocking or filtering systems in place to help protect you from unsolicited and unwanted advertising email.
+Email services put blocking or filtering systems in place to help protect you from unsolicited and unwanted advertising emails.

 While OPEX applauds their efforts to keep your inbox safe, sometimes they keep you from receiving emails and subscriptions that you’ve requested because it looks like spam to them.